rezmansouri/rezmansouri.github.io/_pages/about.md

 Contact Me
 ------
-If you are interested in my projects/research, or have a question about them, you can reach me via <a href="mailto:itsrezamansouri@gmail.com" target="_blank">itsrezamansouri@gmail.com</a>.
+If you are interested in my projects/research, or have a question about them, you can reach me via `itsrezamansouri [at] gmail.com`.
 I would be glad to reach out back to you as soon as possible.